 - Possible risks

-What are the benefits of Project Roadmap?
+What are the benefits of using project roadmaps?

 The ultimate benefits of a project roadmap aren’t only related to getting your project across simply and concisely.
 You can also better stay in contact with project members, for an array of situations.
 For example, you can notify everyone of the next tasks, or have the ability to share status updates and tackle issues with little fuss, all the while knowing that everybody is on the same page.

-Most team members will find that they’ll be able to more efficiently manage their project from start to finish when having a clear roadmap in mind, which can certainly be of help.
+Most team members will find that they’ll be able to more efficiently manage their project from start to finish when they have a clear roadmap in mind, which can certainly be of help.
 Here are just a few more examples of common advantages that we think you’ll want to take note of:

 - It can make it easier to solve more persistent problems if you can gather accurate data whilst following your roadmap (and help to show you how to take action against said problems)

-- A good roadmap can offer many ways for a company to measure its success, from analysing profits to other internal processes that have an impact on the business (like the employees, performance of products, etc.)
+- A good roadmap can offer many ways for a company to measure its success, from analyzing profits to other internal processes that have an impact on the business (like the employees, performance of products, etc.)

 Overall, all of these are excellent points to consider, so it really is worth taking the time to create the ideal project roadmap for your unique needs.